 Starting Your Employment Discrimination Case

 Once the information is reviewed, the firm will decide whether or not to accept the case and send out a written retainer agreement.
-Mark P. Carey P.C. cannot represent the client until the firm receives a signed retainer agreement.
+Carey & Associates, P.C. cannot represent the client until the firm receives a signed retainer agreement.

 After this firm accepts an employment discrimination case, the real work begins on the case.
 A complete review is performed on all of the factual information provided by the client.
 The firm then conducts an extensive review of the case law to determine the available legal arguments in favor of the client and the possible defenses that may be asserted by the employer.
 Each case is an evolving set of facts and legal issues.
 The aforementioned review continues throughout the duration of the case.